uobhealthhackathon/uobhealthhackathon.github.io/_posts/2025-05-10-Ways-Diabetes-was-treated-before-modern-medicine.markdown

 Patients were sometimes fasted for extended periods to try to control glucose levels in the blood.
 This did help to reduce symptons however was not sustainable or a humane solution.

+Herbal medicines.

+In many cultures, diabetes was often treated with things such as herbal teas and medicines, however these did not work nor were they consistenly effective.

+In conclusion:

+For type 1 diabetes, which usually affects children or young adults, the prognosis was grim: most patients died within months to a few years of diagnosis.
+For type 2 diabetes, some people managed their condition longer with strict diets and lifestyle control.